-After an accident or injury, these damages may be recovered if the plaintiff proves that his or her ability to earn money in the future has been impaired or diminished by the injuries.
-Factors that help determine whether an award should be made include the plaintiff's age, health, life expectancy, occupation, talents, skill, experience, and training.
+After an accident or injury, these damages may be recovered if the plaintiff proves that their ability to earn money in the future has been impaired or diminished by the injuries.
+Factors that help determine whether an award should be made include the plaintiff's age, health, life expectancy, occupation, talents, skills, experience, and training.

 Pain and Suffering

-Some states allow the jury to assume that if a bodily injury has occurred there has been some pain and suffering, and some require that the plaintiff be conscious for some time period during the injury.
+Some states allow the jury to assume that if a bodily injury has occurred, there has been some pain and suffering.
+Some require that the plaintiff be conscious for some time during the injury.